 Back in 2010 our outdoor recreation goals very quickly evolved.
-Within three months of our first weekend camping trip we’d bought kayaks to get out on the lakes, and in less than six months we went from car camping to backpacking and hiking.
+Within three months of our first-weekend camping trip, we’d bought kayaks to get out on the lakes, and in less than six months we went from car camping to backpacking and hiking.

 From the start we had difficulty finding campgrounds and sites as they are managed by different organizations.
 Corps of Engineers, National Forest, and State Parks (ignoring the private campgrounds).
 Each has their own website and booking system.
-Our original plan for our Ozarks Walkabout website was to document all the campgrounds, hikes and other recreational outdoors activities in the Ozarks and make the information available in one place.
-We also wanted encourage people to use these facilities before they are lost.
-In the process we wanted to help people get out and enjoy nature in a responsible manner.
+Our original plan for our Ozarks Walkabout website was to document all the campgrounds, hikes and other recreational outdoor activities in the Ozarks and make the information available in one place.
+We also wanted to encourage people to use these facilities before they are lost.
+In the process, we wanted to help people get out and enjoy nature in a responsible manner.

 We had some outline plans to monetize the site, but those were sunk on several counts.
 The first was Missouri passing a tax law that meant we couldn’t benefit from online sales via Amazon.
-Then we noticed a whole bunch of start-ups providing similar facilities to those we were thinking of, and finally our business insurers refused to have anything to do with us if Ozarks Walkabout was to join our existing business portfolio.
+Then we noticed a whole bunch of start-ups providing similar facilities to those we were thinking of, and finally, our business insurers refused to have anything to do with us if Ozarks Walkabout was to join our existing business portfolio.

 We liked having the Ozark Walkabout site though.
-It gave us another reason to get out and document what we were doing, and help others wanting to “Get out and about in the Ozarks.” so we’ve kept paying to keep the website running, and we continue to update it, even if that is somewhat erratically.
+It gave us another reason to get out and document what we were doing and help others wanting to “Get out and about in the Ozarks.” so we’ve kept paying to keep the website running, and we continue to update it, even if that is somewhat erratically.

 However, that doesn’t explain how we progressed from car camping to backpacking in such a short space of time.
 Looking back it was probably fueled by a poor choice of campgrounds.
 What struck us, was that a large number of people at the campgrounds were hell-bent on partying, making noise, and having a good ol’ time.
 Nothing really wrong with that, but what we wanted was peace, quiet, and a chance to get back to nature and recharge.
 Our first fix for this was to go car camping mid-week when all the partying folks were at work.
 Camping mid-week we had the pick of the campsites and sometimes we even had entire campgrounds to ourselves.
 However, that wasn’t a practical long-term solution as we still have to work too.